 Founder, Black Star Institute (BSI)

-CISO | Advisory Board Member | SOC Black Ops Team | Systems Architect | QED-C TAC Relationship Leader | Originator of Human-Layer Security
+CISO | Advisory Board Member | SOC Black Ops Team | Systems Architect | QED-C TAC Relationship Leader | Originator of the Field of Human-Layer Security | Originator of Hybrid Threat Modeling | Originator of Hacking Humans: The Ports and Services Model of Social Engineering

 © 2026 Hunter Storm.
 All rights reserved.

-The Black Star Institute (BSI) is an independent research and governance organization focused on systemic‑risk analysis, automation failures, and human‑layer security.
+It is an independent research and governance organization focused on systemic‑risk analysis, automation failures, and human‑layer security.
 BSI examines how institutions, technologies, and decision systems break under real‑world conditions, producing artifacts that clarify failure modes, strengthen governance, and prevent recurrence.
+BSI’s sovereign, single‑operator architecture ensures authorship integrity and analytical independence across all research outputs.

 BSI’s work integrates over three decades of cross‑sector experience in artificial intelligence (AI), cybersecurity, post-quantum cryptography (PQC), quantum, national security, critical‑infrastructure resilience, and emerging and disruptive technologies (EDT) governance.
 Its research emphasizes authorship integrity, structural clarity, and practitioner‑driven analysis grounded in operational reality rather than narrative or theory.

-Through the Black Star Institute, Hunter Storm publishes institutional frameworks, case studies, and governance artifacts that support organizations navigating complex technological, regulatory, and hybrid‑threat environments.
+Through the Black Star Institute, its founder, Hunter Storm publishes institutional frameworks, case studies, and governance artifacts that support organizations navigating complex technological, regulatory, and hybrid‑threat environments.

 Explore Black Star Institute (BSI)